Tips & Resources for Drury Social Media Managers

 Connect with Other Accounts

 Get yourself - and your users - connected to other Drury accounts.
-You can find the complete list of officially registered accounts at drury.edu/social.
-Make sure you "Follow" and "Like" each other in order to share news, events and updates from across campus to your followers.
-Here are some other useful lists:
+You can find the complete list of officially registered accounts online.
+Make sure you follow each other in order to share news, events, and updates from across campus to your followers.

 Ask Yourself Why?

 Before posting any content on social media, ask yourself why your followers would care.
-Once you've established that the information is relevant, ask yourself if you're presenting the information in a manner than encourages feedback and interaction.
+Once you've established that the information is relevant, make sure you're presenting the information in a manner than encourages feedback and interaction.

 Develop an Editorial Calendar